 Show you can do your research 🔎

-With any job, the interviewer will be curious as to what research you did to prepare for the interview.
-This is particularly relevant in sales as another part of being a great salesperson is researching the customers’ needs and asking informed questions on the back of that research to assess whether your product is a fit.
+With any job, the interviewer will be curious to see what research you did to prepare.
+This is particularly relevant in sales as another part of being a great salesperson is researching the customers’ needs and asking informed questions on the back of that research to assess whether your product is a good solution for them

 Ensure that you put the time in to extensively research both the person interviewing you and the company in question.
 While visiting their website is a good starting point, if you want to make a lasting impression, you need to dig a little bit deeper.